Common Career Paths

 Economics Student Experiences

-“The George Fox School of Business has provided me with an environment to learn how to be an effective business leader in today’s market.
+“The George Fox College of Business has provided me with an environment to learn how to be an effective business leader in today’s market.
 My professors have been intentional in building personal relationships with me to help identify areas where I will be successful and find a career that I will enjoy and find fulfilling.”

 - Eric Barton (’12)